Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Leading ultraviolet singularities and UV regularized diagrams

 We give these expressions just as an indication of how many and which parameters are expected to be important in a dark-matter analysis with DESI-like volume.
-A similar analysis could be done with the lensing potential, which can be computed from the dark-matter power spectrum that we have computed here, and is relevant for the Euclid satellite for example.
-While the overall size of the errors for the Euclid survey will be different than the example we discussed above, we do not necessarily expect the number of well-measured parameters to be much different from what we found.
+A similar analysis could be done with the lensing potential, which can be computed from the dark-matter power spectrum that we have computed here, and is relevant for the Euclid satellite, for example.
+While the overall size of the errors for the Euclid survey will be different than the example we discussed above (in particular, the errors on the lensing potential will be larger), we do not necessarily expect the number of well-measured parameters to be much different from what we found.
 We leave a further exploration of the lensing potential to future study.